imagej/imagej.github.io/_pages/plugins/labkit.md

 -   The word "labeling" is used to refer to the colorfully displayed areas overlayed on top of the image.
 -   Labkit's file format for labelings is `*.labeling`.
 It works great for very large files with very few labels.
 (This file format is likely to be improved and changed in the future.)
 -   The labeling can be saved and opened as `*.tif` as well.
 (This is a good option for not-too-big images.
 And can be used by any other tool.)

+## FAQ

+**Is it possible to manually segment a 3D image slice by slice?**

+Yes, this can be achieved by a workaround: Simple convert your image to 2D+time before opening it with Labkit.
+In Fiji use "Image > Hyperstacks > Re-order Hyperstack ..." to convert your image from 3D to 2D+time.

+**After starting Labkit the window that should show my image is black?**

+This often happens if Labkit can't find proper brightness & contrast settings.
+Please click the button that says "auto contrast".

+**How I manually select the colors and brightness settings that are used to show the image?**

+Click {% include key key='S' %} on your keyboard.
+This should show the BigDataViewer brightness & color dialog.
+Use it to manually adjust those settings.

+**Can Labkit distinguish more than two classes "foreground" and "background"**

+Yes, simple click the "Add label" button this will add a new class.
+You are free to name labels / classes as you would like, simple double click on the label.

+**How can I change the color of the labels?**

+Just click on the colored rectangle left of the labels name.
+This will show a color selection dialog.

 ## Keyboard Shortcuts